-Is going higher resolution really the best way to achieve a more complete immersion?
+Is going higher resolution really the best way to achieve a complete immersion?
 Maybe, but that will demand time and resources.
-Not only from creators of these headsets, but from you to power up VR.
+Not only from creators of these headsets but from you to power up VR.

 That’s why inventors are looking and investing money into different areas of research.
 If you’ve been around, you probably heard of eye tracking from various places.
 That is actually something that does seem to be on the horizon.
 Not only is it coming, but it’s a darn good solution to some VR problems.

 First of all, nobody likes to see pixels, but by implementing eye tracking, innovators have found a way to make the screen display a lot more pixels in the area you’re looking at.
-Everything else in peripheral vision is of really low quality, or just blurred out.
-That let’s you give more clarity in what you are watching, reading, aiming, and gives your computer less stress.
+Everything else in peripheral vision is of really low quality or just blurred out.
+That lets you give more clarity on what you are watching, reading, aiming, and gives your computer less stress.